linse/stripe-ctf-2/level08-code/README.md

 To maximize adoption, usability is also a goal of PasswordDB.
 Hence a launcher script, password_db_launcher, has been created for the express purpose of securing the Flag.
 It validates that your password looks like a valid Flag and automatically spins up 4 chunk servers and a primary server.

+**My solution:**

+I wrote a webhook that at the same time (in another thread) makes a loop of calls to find out the password chunk by chunk (looping over the 999 possibilities for each three-digit-chunk).
+The cracking can be done by analyzing the port distance between subsequent calls - as each password chunk is checked by the chunk servers separately and each of these communications increases the port number for the next call.
+A wrong password chunk means the checking server returns false and stops to go on checking.
+The invocation of the main server and the chunk server cause a port difference of three to the next password checking attempt.
+A correct password prefix + chunk means that we can check the next chunk - the port difference is thus higher than three.
+All kinds of network traffic can make the port number go up higher, too - so the script has to be run multiple times, as there can be false positives caused by other network traffic.

+See [webhook-and-requests.py](https://github.com/linse/stripe-ctf/blob/master/level08-code/webhook-and-requests.py) for the webhook that does the looped password attempt checks, and [attempts.txt](https://github.com/linse/stripe-ctf/blob/master/level08-code/attempts.txt) for an example password uncovering process.